REMA

 Despite the considerable promise held by green hydrogen as a versatile and eco-friendly method for decarbonization, its broad acceptance still encounters constraints.
 The expense associated with producing green hydrogen persists as a significant hurdle, particularly when contrasted with more economical options rooted in fossil fuels.

 Presently, green hydrogen constitutes less than 1% of total hydrogen production.
 Therefore, it stands as a critical imperative to reduce its cost from the current range of $6 to $12 per kilogram down to $2 per kilogram.
-Achieving this reduction is essential for rendering it a financially feasible resolution and facilitating the transition towards a decarbonized industry.
+Achieving this reduction is essential for rendering it a financially feasible solution and facilitating the transition towards a decarbonized industry.

 OUR Technology